philtems/maildirtools/README.md

 MaildirTools - Email analysis and conversion utilities for Maildir and mbox formats.

-Copyright (C) 2026 Philippe TEMESI - https://www.tems.be - GitHub: @philtems
+Copyright (C) 2026 Philippe TEMESI - https://www.tems.be
-License: GNU General Public License v3.0

 OVERVIEW:
 MaildirTools is a Rust-based command-line tool that provides two main functionalities: